victorescosta/statistics-analysis-R-final-project/README.md

 # Statistics with R - Final project
-Final project for the completion of module 01 of the course statistics with R done on the coursera platform.
+Final project for the completion of module 01 of the course statistics with R done on the coursera platform (done in 2019).

 final-project files are the definitive ones.